HL7/fhir-ips/input/pagecontent/IG-analysis.md

 This specification previously derived its IPS Composition from the [Clinical Document profile in FHIR](https://hl7.org/fhir/R4/clinicaldocument.html), which has since been deprecated.
 A new implementation guide ("FHIR Clinical Documents") is currently being developed to replace this profile and assist with the alignment/transition between CDA and FHIR documents.
 Future version of the IPS Implemenation Guide may closely align with principles outlined in "FHIR Clinical Documents" guide and we recommend implementers review this guidance when implementing IPS.

+#### Alignment to HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation

+This specification generally seeks to align with guidance from the [HL7 Cross Paradigm Implementation Guide: Gender Harmony](https://hl7.org/xprod/ig/uv/gender-harmony/).
+This includes non-required extensions and guidance within the [IPS Patient profile](./StructureDefinition-Patient-uv-ips.html).

 ### Cross Version Analysis

 {% include cross-version-analysis.xhtml %}